SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 the [`ICommand`][] interface, and use the [`CommandAttribute`][] attribute.
 Additionally, we'll have to change our `Main()` method to use subcommands.

 Let's change the example we've built so far to use subcommands.
-I'm going to go back to the version from before we changed to long/short mode, but this isn't strictly necessary; you can continue with that version if you prefer.
+I'm going to continue with the POSIX-like long/short mode, but if you prefer the defaults, you can go back to that version too.

-First, we'll rename our `Arguments` class to `ReadCommand` (just for clarity), and add another `using` statement:
+First, we'll add another `using` statement to Arguments.cs:

 ```csharp
 using Ookii.CommandLine.Commands;
 ```

-Then, we'll change the renamed `Arguments` class into a subcommand:
+Then, we'll rename our `Arguments` class to `ReadCommand` (just for clarity), and change it into a
+subcommand:

 ```csharp
 [Description("Reads a file and displays the contents on the command line.")]